 Interviewing is carried out by members of the World Mission Council (WMC), World Mission Departmental staff and a representative from the Church of Scotland Human Resources Department.

-Prior to interview, short-listed candidates, and spouses where applicable, are asked to complete questionnaires sent out by our partners Healthlink 360, who act as the Council's medical officers, and Eglinton Consultancy, who act as the Council's recruitment advisers.
+Prior to interview, short-listed candidates, and their family where applicable, are asked to complete questionnaires sent out by our partners Healthlink 360, who act as the Council's medical officers.

 If successful at interview